 As of the date of this Proxy Statement, we have not been properly presented with any other business for consideration at the Annual Meeting.
-If any other matter is properly brought before the Annual Meeting, or any postponement or adjournment thereof, for action by the stockholders, your proxy (unless revoked) will be voted in accordance with the recommendation of the Board, or the discretion of the proxy holders if no recommendation is made.
+If any other matter is properly brought before the Annual Meeting, or any postponement or adjournment thereof, for action by the stockholders, the shares represented by your proxy (unless revoked) will be voted in accordance with the recommendation of the Board, or the discretion of the proxy holders if no recommendation is made.